Back to blog

 EU-based Google Analytics alternatives

-Maybe it’s time to think about a European-based Google Analytics alternative.
-We’ve prepared a selection of providers from different EU countries for you and focused on analytics capabilities as well as privacy.
+We’ve prepared a selection of providers from different EU countries for you and focused on analytics capabilities and privacy compliance.

 Let’s take a look at the table below.